RotaSmart RotaSmart

 Profit protection starts in the rota

-See margin risk before it lands on payroll
+See margin risk before the rota goes live.

-See forecast, staffing demand, rota cost, and wage percentage together so you can tighten the expensive parts of the week before overspend turns into payroll reality.
+See forecast, staffing demand, rota cost, wage percentage, and budget variance together so you can tighten the expensive parts of the week before overspend turns into payroll reality.

 See where spend drifts